rainwater-tornado/site/content/about/how-to-help.md

 ## New Collections

-New collections are always welcome.
+New collections are the best way to help.
 These include:

 * Other archives
 * Community albums